3 Meow-Tastic Benefits of Feeding A Complementary Wet Food

 There’s no standard feeding chart on how often you should feed your cat complementary wet food, but here’s a good rule of thumb: Feed in moderation.

-As a complementary wet food that features a wide range of flavorsome recipes, the Akane menu is a must-try for anyone who wants to provide your finicky kitty with a topper or wet treat that combines great nutrition with delicious taste in a thick gravy.
+As a complementary wet food that features a wide range of flavorsome recipes, the Akane menu is a must-try for pawrents in Singapore who want to provide their finicky kitty with a topper or wet treat that combines great nutrition with delicious taste in a thick gravy.

 Made in Japan, Akane is available in six delicious recipes that will make wonderful add-ons for both meat and seafood lovers: